-Mr. John J. Ghegan, the night operator in the Newark office of the Western Union Telegraph company, is agent for Prof. Phelps' and Prof. Edicon's telephones, and he has put up a large num-ber of both kinds of the instruments in Newark.
-About three months ago he put up a Phelps tele-phone for Mr. J. J. O'Connor, the Catholic book-seller and publisher for the diocese of Newark.
-Mr. O'Connor is the agent for the cemetery of the Holy Sepulchre, in East Orange, two miles from Mr. O'Connor's store and residence, at No. 105 Washington street.
+Mr. John J. Ghegan, the night operator in the Newark office of the Western Union Telegraph company, is agent for Prof. Phelps' and Prof. Edison's telephones, and he has put up a large num-About three months ago he put up a Phelps tele-phone for Mr. J. J. O'Connor, the Catholic book-sener and publisher for the diocese of Newark.
+Mr. O'Connor is the agent for the cemetery of the Holy Sepulchre, in East Orange, two miles from Mr. O'Connor's store and residence, at No. 163 Washington street.
 He frequently has occasion to send orders and other communications to Mr. Rowe, the superintendent in the cemetery; so he determined to have a telephone to connect his store and the cemetery, in order to save time and the expense of messengers.
-At the cemetery is a small building used as an office by the superin-tendent, and in this office Mr. Ghegan placed a telephone, which he connected with another telephone in Mr. O'Connor's house.
+At the cemetery is a small building used as an office by the superintendent, and in this office Mr. Ghegan placed a telephone, which he connected with another telephone in Mr. O'Connor's house.
+No other telephone phone in Mr. O'Connor's house.
 No other tele-phone connects Newark with the Cemetery of the Holy Sepulchre.

-Mr. O'Connor was delighted with his telephone, It was a novelty, and it worked like a charm.
-Mra.
+Mr. O'Connor was delighted with his telephone.

+It was a novelty, and it worked like a charm.
+Mrs. O'Connor and her friends found amusement in

 O'Connor and her friends found amusement in conversing through the instrument with persons in the cemetery.
 The telephone was thus kept in constant use for several days.
 By means of it orders could be sent at a minute's notice to the cemetery for the opening of a grave.
-Mr. O'Con-nor told Mr. Ghegan that he would not do without a telephone for any money.
+Mr. O'Connor told Mr. Ghegan that he would not do without a telephone for any money.